7thLucas/full-app-6a390-12874-4804/_doc/product-overview.md

 ## Core workflow (the verified operation)

-1. User provides a lecture video (upload or link).
+1. User pastes a **YouTube lecture link**.
-2. App extracts/transcribes the spoken content.
+2. App pulls/transcribes the spoken content from the video.
-3. App produces a structured summary: key points, key terms/definitions, and action items / takeaways.
+3. App produces a structured, student-focused summary: key points, key terms/definitions, and the concepts most likely to appear on a test.
 4. User reads, copies, or exports the summary.

-The **verified operation** is a **lecture summarized** — one recording turned into a delivered summary in the deployed app.
+The **verified operation** is a **lecture summarized** — one YouTube lecture turned into a delivered summary in the deployed app.

 ## Scope (MVP intent)

-- In: video upload/link, transcription, AI-generated structured summary, basic readable output.
+- In: YouTube link input, transcription, AI-generated student-focused structured summary (key points, definitions, test-likely concepts), basic readable output.
 - Likely-next: export/share, summary length/format controls, searchable library of
   past summaries, chapter/timestamp markers.
 - Out (for now): live/real-time lecture capture, multi-language guarantees,